donbright/rust-lang-cheat-sheet/README.md

 [![Stand With Ukraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/banner2-direct.svg)](https://stand-with-ukraine.pp.ua)

+## Singularity notice

+As of 2023, 90+% of the stuff on this cheat-sheet you can figure out a lot faster by asking an AI, like ChatGPT.
+Ask it simply:

+     "Please help me write a Rust function that takes a Vector of floating point numbers and returns an array of strings"

+The LLM will spit out example code in two seconds, and then within three clicks you can copy/paste that code into playground.rust-lang.org , hold down Control-Enter, and run it, and if there is an error, just copy/paste the entire error message back into ChatGPT and it will tell you what the error was and how to fix it.
+You can easily adapt this to your own needs much faster than building up some example from a cheatsheet.

+Now if you want to learn more about something, its really easy to just ask the LLM

+     "Could you please explain to me how Vectors and Strings in Rust work?
+What are they?
+Explain it to me like im 10 years old, then again like I'm an undergrad with a background in C++"

+and it will just write several pages of explanation and simple examples just for you.
+This kind of "Cheat Sheet" is kind of becoming obsolete in the face of such technology.

 ## Warning

 This cheat sheet is in a reasonably useful state for basic things, but it does contain many errors and typos and